Join thousands of learners from around the world to learn about macroeconomic and financial topics taught by world-class experts: www.IMF.org/MOOCs.

 The online learning program is designed to complement the Institute’s residential training program.
-Online learning will increasingly provide a “blended learning” experience, where participants will complete interactive, online courses in advance of attending the Institute’s face-to-face training.
-Participants will also be able to take online courses as stand-alone learning experiences.
+Online learning provides a “blended learning” experience, where participants complete interactive, online courses in advance of attending the Institute’s face-to-face training.
+Participants can also take online courses as stand-alone learning experiences.

 Online courses are free of charge and open to all government officials regardless of agency.
 All who register will be admitted—there are no limits by country or agency.
 Sponsor contact information is requested in the online application, but formal sponsor approval is not required.